SecretSheppy/OpenSoftwareController/README.md

 downloading, installing and managing open source software much easier, particularly for those who are not familiar with building software from source.

+## A note on module syntax

+When browsing the project source code, you'll likely notice that all modules are wrapped in immediately invoked function expressions (IIFE).
+This is fairly unusual for node.js modules, however this project uses nw.js with the `--mixed-context` chromium flag (which is required for storing DOM manipulation methods in modules).
+The IIFEs provide some context isolation, which is useful for preventing variable name collisions and cluttering the global scope.

 ## A note on commit history

 This project was originally going to be a simple prototype, but has since